 Pro Vita’s on-campus curriculum consists of over 60 seminar-style classes.
 Students also participate in a wide variety of evening events and hear from guest speakers.
-In 2017, Berkshire will be offering six off-campus excursions during Pro Vita, which falls on February 27-March 4, 2017.
-Below is a look at the destinations planned for this upcoming year.
-If you are interested in receiving more information (cost, details and itinerary) about these trips, please contact Pro Vita Director Bebe Bullock at email@example.com
+In 2018, Berkshire will be offering five off-campus excursions during Pro Vita, which falls on February 26-March 3, 2018.
+Below is a look at the destinations planned for Pro Vita 2018.
+If you are interested in receiving more information (cost, details and itinerary) about these trips, please contact Pro Vita Director Donald Anselmi at email@example.com

 Please Note: All of these trips go beyond the normal purview of Berkshire’s curriculum and, therefore, require additional fees for transportation, lodging, and food costs while off-campus.
-Prices vary depending upon enrollment and other factors.
+Prices vary depending upon enrollment and other factors, and are subject to change.
 Limited scholarships are available.